-Prerequisite: FR 201 or 21⁄2 years of High School French or instructor approval.
+Prerequisite: FR 201 or 2 1⁄2 years of High School French.
+OFFERED AS NEEDED

-• FR 203

-SECOND YEAR FRENCH (4.00 Lecture Hrs./Wk)
+FR 203 SECOND YEAR FRENCH (4.00 Lecture Hrs./Wk.)

 Students will continue to focus on intermediate grammar, pronunciation, reading, writing, speaking, listening and culture in the French language and Francophone countries.
 The course is taught in French.